For All Sales & Marketing Inquiries: 800-724-5535

 The benefits of being social for those with Alzheimer’s and dementia

-Research shows that social support plays a significant role in overall health as people age.
-Spending time with friends, neighbors and family members can boost quality of life, including both physical and mental health.
+Research shows that social support plays a vital role in maintaining overall health as people age.
+Regular interaction with friends, neighbors and family members can significantly enhance quality of life, positively impacting both physical and mental well-being.

-For some seniors – particularly those with memory loss – there may be fewer opportunities to socialize as they age.
-Whether driving and/or getting out of the house has become more difficult, their circle of friends has become smaller, their contact with former work colleagues has decreased or their memory impairment interferes with participating in activities, older adults tend to socialize less as they age.
+Many seniors, particularly those with memory loss, may have fewer opportunities to socialize as they age.
+Some factors that limit their social interaction include when driving and/or getting out of the house becomes more challenging, their circle of friends becomes smaller or their memory impairment interferes with their ability to join in activities.
+As a result, older adults tend to socialize less as they age.

-While the reasons for a decline in socialization for seniors may vary, doctors and health care providers all agree on the many benefits.
-Good social support can reduce stress, ward off anxiety and depression, and reduce the risk of some physical health concerns.
-In particular, engaging with other people in social situations seems to help patients suffering from Alzheimer’s disease and other forms of dementia in several ways.
-In fact, it may even slow the progress of these conditions.
-One study found that cognitive abilities declined 70 percent more slowly in individuals who had frequent social connections compared to those who had little social contact with others.
+While the reasons for a decline in socialization among seniors may vary, doctors and healthcare providers all agree on the numerous benefits that socialization offers.
+Strong social support can reduce stress, ease anxiety and depression, and lower the risk of some physical health concerns.
+Being around other people in social situations seems to help patients who have Alzheimer’s disease and other forms of dementia.
+It may even slow the progress of these conditions.
+One study found that cognitive abilities declined 70 percent more slowly in individuals who had frequent social connections compared to those who had little social contact.

 Socialization Has Been Found to Support Brain Health

-The strong correlation between social interaction and the health and well-being of seniors who choose to be social has been recognized by the National Institute on Aging.
-Socialization has been found to support brain health, and while the exact mechanism may not be completely understood, individuals with a strong social network generally retain more memories than peers who are more isolated.
+The compelling correlation between social interaction and the health and well-being of socially active seniors has been recognized by the National Institute on Aging.
+Socialization has been found to support brain health.
+Although the exact mechanism is not yet fully understood, individuals with a strong social network generally retain more memories than their more isolated peers.

 Newsletter Sign-up